MediaComem/comem-archidep/ex/fibscale-deployment.md

     **spinning up multiple instances of the application will only increase performance as long as you have CPU capacity to spare**.

-    Once CPU usage reaches 100%, running more instances is unlikely to improve performance because one core cannot run things parallel.
+    **Once CPU usage reaches 100%, running more instances is unlikely to improve performance** because one core cannot run things in parallel.
 It can run things concurrently using [multithreading][multithreading], but that will probably not be enough change the overall throughput.
 Performance will start decreasing as you add more instances.
   - Does your server have multiple CPU cores?

     - Is the application single-threaded (i.e. it can only serve one request at a time)?
-(This depends on which programming language it is implemented in and how it is implemented.)
+This depends on which programming language it is implemented in and how it is implemented.

       In this case, spinning up more instances will probably increase performance because the different cores can execute your code in parallel.